mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 You can expect the following approximate turnaround times:

-* Urgent issues \(bug, customer request/dealbreaker\): Acknowledged within 24 hours.
+* Urgent issues \(bug, customer request/dealbreaker\): Acknowledged within 24 hours
-* General issues: Acknowledged within 48 hours.
+* General issues: Acknowledged within 48 hours

 There are a number of variables at play, such as review process, current workload, and type of work required which makes it difficult to provide a hard and fast time-frame for completion.

 A rough guideline is between 3 and 5 days for the writing/editing portion of the work and 2 - 3 weeks for larger projects (these projects might be moved to Jira if required).

 **Assignees**